Nadya Okamoto: Career

-In December 2014, Okamoto founded Period Inc. with her high shool classmate Vincent Forand, originally under the name Camions of Care.
+In December 2014, Okamoto founded Period Inc. with her high school classmate Vincent Forand, originally under the name Camions of Care.
 The organization distributes menstrual hygiene products, has campus chapters at universities and high schools around the United States, and advocates for ending what is known as the tampon tax.
 Under her leadership as executive director, the organization registered 800 chapters in all 50 US states and 40 other countries.
 In 2017, Okamoto's organization hosted their first "Period Con," a global conference for young activists.
 In 2018, Period Inc. made $420,000 in annual revenue and in 2019 it was "the largest youth-run nongovernmental organization in women's health".

 Okamoto moved to Cambridge, Massachusetts, in August 2016 to attend Harvard College.
 Less than seven months later, Okamoto announced her candidacy for Cambridge City Council, with a campaign team primarily composed of other Harvard students.
 She was the youngest candidate in the race and focused her campaign on issues of affordable housing, education equity, and climate change.
 Okamoto eventually lost the election, taking 15th place out of 26 candidates.

 In October 2018, Okamoto published her debut book, Period Power: A Manifesto for the Menstrual Movement with publisher Simon & Schuster, which made the Kirkus Reviews list for Best Young Adult Nonfiction of 2018.
 In 2019, Okamoto served as the Chief Brand Officer of Juv Consulting, a marketing firm that targets Gen Z.